 Studies show deep dental cleaning to be an extremely effective non-surgical procedure to stop and prevent the progression of gum disease.
-Reducing the pockets between your teeth and gums through teeth scaling and root planing will minimize your risk of experiencing tooth, bone, and tissue loss associated with chronic periodontal disease.
+Reducing the pockets between teeth and gums through teeth scaling and root planing will minimize your risk of experiencing tooth, bone, and tissue loss associated with chronic periodontal disease.

 How Long Does Deep Dental Cleaning Take?

-Deep dental cleanings typically take 45 minutes, but they may take longer depending on the severity of your gum disease.
+Deep dental cleanings typically take 45 minutes, but they may take longer, depending on the severity of your gum disease.

 What to Expect After a Periodontal Cleaning

 Immediately after a periodontal cleaning, you may experience slight swelling, soreness, or bruising.
-You can also expect your teeth and gums to be sensitive, but this should disappear after a few weeks.
+You can also expect your teeth and gums to be sensitive, which should disappear after a few weeks.
 Eating soft foods such as yogurt or applesauce or avoiding extremely hot or cold foods and drinks for a few days after your procedure can help reduce sensitivity.
 You can also take over-the-counter pain medications to reduce inflammation.

 What Happens if Periodontal Care is Delayed?

 If not treated, gum disease can cause a loss of tissue and bone, and ultimately you may lose one or more teeth.
-The bacteria can also enter your bloodstream through the gum tissue, possibly affecting other body parts, which can strain your immune system and even cause other health problems like coronary artery disease, respiratory disease, rheumatoid arthritis, and diabetes.
+The bacteria can also enter your bloodstream through the gum tissue, possibly affecting other body parts, which can strain your immune system and cause other health problems like coronary artery disease, respiratory disease, rheumatoid arthritis, and diabetes.

 Deep Teeth Cleaning Cost